amandagaabo/my-14ers-react/README.md

 ![Alt text](/screenshots/peak-list.png?raw=true "Peak List Screenshot")

-By clicking edit, the user is taken to an edit peak form where they can update their notes or date hiked.
+By clicking edit, the user is taken to an edit peak form where they can change the date or update their notes.
 ![Alt text](/screenshots/edit.png?raw=true "Edit Peak Screenshot")